Azure/azure-sdk-for-js/sdk/batch/batch-rest/MigrationGuide.md

 const client = new BatchServiceClient(credential, "<account-endpoint>");
 ```

-Now in `@azure-rest/batch`, you can pass any of the [credentials from the `@azure/identity` package](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/samples/AzureIdentityExamples.md) to the `createClient` method to make use of your Microsft Entra ID credentials.
-In following sample, it creates an instance of [`DefaultAzureCredential`](https://learn.microsoft.com/javascript/api/@azure/identity/defaultazurecredential) to authenticate with the Azure Batch service.
+Now in `@azure-rest/batch`, you can pass any of the [credentials from the `@azure/identity` package](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/samples/AzureIdentityExamples.md) to the `createClient` method to make use of your Microsoft Entra ID credentials.
+In the following sample, it creates an instance of [`DefaultAzureCredential`](https://learn.microsoft.com/javascript/api/@azure/identity/defaultazurecredential) to authenticate with the Azure Batch service.

 ```typescript
 import { DefaultAzureCredential } from "@azure/identity";